PowerLoom/docs/docs/build-with-powerloom/devnet/Glossary.md

 ### Snapshotter Peers & Nodes

 Snapshotter peers are participants in the Powerloom network who capture and verify data snapshots.
 Snapshotter nodes, run by Snapshotter peers, generate these snapshots at predetermined intervals or epochs.
-Both are crucial for data accuracy and integrity in the decentralized Powerloom ecosystem.
+The peers are crucial for data accuracy and integrity in the decentralized Powerloom ecosystem.

 ### Snapshots